Disney's Hollywood Hotel

 Disney's Hollywood Hotel is one of three hotels at Hong Kong Disneyland Resort in Penny's Bay, Lantau Island, Hong Kong.
 It officially opened with the resort on Monday, 12 September, 2005.
-It has a Hollywood, Art Deco theme and contains over 600 guest rooms.
+It has a Hollywood Art Deco theme and contains over 600 guest rooms.
+The rooms contain three options: standard rooms, deluxe rooms, and sea-view rooms.
+All room types have two themes that could be chosen from, including Mickey and Friends, and Marvel.
+Rooms also have the option of being wheelchair accessible.

 It is in the Islands District.

 Theme

 The garden of the hotel is decorated with a Hollywood theme.
 Decorations include classic cars from the 1930s, a pavement decorated as a strip of film, names of roads and highways, and a sign similar to the Hollywood Sign in California.
 The hotel itself has an Art Deco style, and is themed to the 1930 golden age of movies.
 The hotel is vaguely U-shaped, with Hidden Mickeys that are hidden throughout the site for guests to find.